Cedar River (Washington): River modifications and management

-In 1916 the Lake Washington Ship Canal's Montlake Cut was finished, connecting Lake Washington and Lake Union.
+In 1916, the Lake Washington Ship Canal's Montlake Cut was finished, connecting Lake Washington and Lake Union.
 The water level of Lake Washington dropped 8.8 feet (2.7 m), to the level of Lake Union.
 As a result, the outlet of Lake Washington became the Ship Canal instead of the Black River.
 The Black River dried up and no longer exists.
 Thus, today the Cedar River's water enters Lake Washington and then passes through the Ship Canal to Puget Sound, rather than into Elliott Bay via the Duwamish River.
 Anadromous fish, such as salmon, which used to migrate up the Duwamish and Black rivers to reach the Cedar River, now migrate through the Ship Canal and Lake Washington.

 The upper Cedar River flows through a region of deep and porous glacial outwash.
 A large amount of water seeps into the ground, forming an aquifer.
 Most of this underground water eventually returns to the surface as springs, flowing mainly into the Cedar River as well as the Snoqualmie River and Rattlesnake Lake.
 This process acts as a kind of natural water filtration system.
 As a result, the Cedar River is one of the few rivers in the United States used for drinking water without requiring specially fabricated filtration.

-Just south of the Cedar River Watershed is a similar protected area used for drinking water: the Green River Watershed, which supplies water to the greater Tacoma area.
+South of the Cedar River Watershed is a similar protected area used for drinking water: the Green River Watershed, which supplies water to the greater Tacoma area.

 The watershed also has an education center where visitors can learn about the issues that involve the region's drinking water, forest and wildlife.